 Disability insurance offsets the risk of income loss in the event that an individual becomes disabled and unable to work due to injury or illness.
 It serves as a crucial financial safety net by providing a portion of the insured person's income when they are unable to earn it themselves.

 As a physician, your ability to work and earn a substantial income is a vital asset.
 If a disability prevents you from practicing medicine, disability insurance provides a portion of your income, ensuring financial stability and the ability to meet ongoing financial obligations.

 Longevity and long-term care (LTC) planning is a significant concern for many people across a broad range of demographics.
 The personal nature of health care, the inability to predict how much care will be needed in the future or how the care will be delivered, and longer life expectancies can make for a challenging and sometimes uncomfortable planning topic.
 Furthermore, costs for custodial care are not covered by Medicare or traditional health care insurance.
 As such, early planning and an effort to coordinate the issue with other important financial planning areas are vital.

 In an effort to improve our planning and better analyze the risks associated with retirement and potential long-term care needs, we are using a tool called HALO.
-With HALO, we are able to be much more specific in our planning, utilizing long-term care and life expectancy data from your subset of the population, those who relate closest to your personal and direct family situation.
+With HALO, we are able to be more specific in our planning, utilizing long-term care and life expectancy data from your subset of the population, those who relate closest to your personal and direct family situation.

-Please take a few minutes each and click on the secured link below to answer the subsequent questions (you’ll find the Halo assessment quiz on the webpage under the header “Get Started,” then click the box labeled “Take the HALO Assessment”).
-After the quiz, you will see a snapshot of your analysis and which we can use to update your retirement plan.
-As always, your responses and personal assessment will remain completely private and will only be used together as we plan for your future goals.
+Please take a few minutes and click on the secured link below to answer the subsequent questions (you’ll find the Halo assessment quiz on the webpage under the header “Get Started,” then click the box labeled “Take the HALO Assessment”).
+After the quiz, you will see a snapshot of your analysis which we can use to update your retirement plan.
+As always, your responses and personal assessment will remain private and will only be used together as we plan for your future goals.